In Practice · Real Projects

 Run a structured review against all 7 pillars to identify gaps.
 Score each pillar using the PASS model.
 Produce a findings report with prioritised remediation items — comparable across teams and over time.

 Use WAF++ as a structured checklist during pre-launch design reviews.
-Map proposed architecture decisions to specific controls before deployment begins — catch gaps early, not in production.
+Map proposed architecture decisions to specific controls before deployment — catch gaps early, not in production.

 Apply a consistent scoring model across multiple teams or services.
 Use PASS scores to identify outliers, align on shared improvements, and track progress with a single metric over time.